-On 4 May, the President of Estonia promulgated the law amending 33 laws which was passed by the Riigikogu on 20 April.
+On April 20, the Riigikogu passed a law amending 33 laws.
+The law will enter into force only after it has been proclaimed by the President.
 The law establishes the following amendments:

 1) Temporary exceptions during the emergency situation:

 - Exceptions concerning the duration of authorizations and permits in various areas, the duration and terms of procedure, for example renewal of medical and training certificates, qualification requirements for operating licenses. - Exceptions to extend the competences and tasks of various authorities and persons, for example to facilitate the resolving of the emergency situation, assistant police officers and members of the Defence League districts are allowed to help maintain order alongside the police and their authorities have been extended.